Merge multiple layers into one

 - If you receive a message saying this project was created using a previous version, click Yes.

 You have merged two polygon layers into one new layer.
-You used a field map to determine how mismatched fields would be merged and formatted in the new layer.
+You used a field map to determine how mismatched fields would be merged in the new layer.

 You can find more tutorials in the tutorial gallery.